thaua/simple-service-authorizer/README.md

     serviceName: SERVICE_NAME,
 });

-const token = simpleServiceTokenGenerator.generate(20); // 20 is the token expiration time in seconds
+const token = simpleServiceTokenGenerator.generate(20); // 20 is the token expiration time in seconds, default is 30 (if not defined)

 // now we can request other service with the token.
 In this example we will use HTTP